-Best PopSockets in 2019
+Keep a hand on your phone with these PopSockets and phone grips

 Best Overall: PopSockets Swappable PopGrips

-PopSockets were already some of the most popular and widely-used phone grips on the market for a reason: they lasted a long time, really helped reduce the stress on your hands, and came in more styles than you can shake a phone case at.
-PopSockets are also impressively affordable: even PopSockets with premium materials and styles like the Metallic Diamond Collection and franchised designs like Marvel superheroes still cost less than a large pizza.
+PopSockets are some of the most popular and widely-used phone grips on the market for a reason: they last a long time, really help reduce the stress on your hands, and come in more styles than you can shake a phone case at.
+PopSockets are also impressively affordable: even PopGrips with premium materials and franchised designs like Marvel superheroes and NFL teams still cost less than a large pizza.

 One of the more addictive aspects of PopSockets is its trademarked accordion design, which pops in and out in a satisfying fashion.
 I'll often pop my PopGrip in and out and roll it around between levels while I'm trying to avoid tuning out a staff meeting or blowing time waiting for the ferry.

 The biggest issues with the older "classic" PopSockets were that they were often too thick to allow wireless charging and that in order to swap styles between any cute PopSockets you may own, you either had to pry the whole darn thing off your phone or you disassemble the tops in order to swap them.
-PopSockets decided to fix both of these issues with the new and improved Swappable PopGrips.
+PopSockets decided to fix both of these issues with the Swappable PopGrips — and now PopSockets for MagSafe.

 By allowing you to twist off PopTops from the PopGrip base, you can remove the bulk while using wireless charging, great news as wireless charging expands to more and more phones.
 You can also swap PopGrip designs to match your outfit, mood, or even Poptivism PopGrips that support a wide variety of charities like The Trevor Project, March for Our Lives, and Charity: Water.
 Just be mindful that once you start a PopGrip collection, they can get slightly addictive.